 Two habits cut costs fastest: disciplined consumable management and air-system control.
 Replace electrodes and swirl rings on schedule to stabilize arc density and avoid unplanned stops.
 Use factory NUTEC parts; they match Mac Tools torch geometry and metallurgy, improving cost efficiency by extending wear life and preventing fit-up issues.
 Buy consumables in packs (e.g., 5-pack electrodes) to lower unit price and minimize changeout time.

-Hold clean, dry air at about 40 psi under load; overpressure erodes tips, underpressure destabilizes arcs.
+Hold clean, dry air at about 40 psi under load; overpressure erodes tips, and underpressure destabilizes arcs.
 Add a filter/regulator and check weekly.
-Log nozzle, electrode, and swirl ring hours; set thresholds for swap-out based on cut thickness and duty cycle.
-If your usage is high, evaluate models with lower-cost consumables—lifecycle math can justify a switch.
+Log nozzle, electrode, and swirl ring hours, and set thresholds for swap-out based on cut thickness and duty cycle.
+If your usage is high, evaluate models with lower-cost consumables; lifecycle math can justify a switch.

 Standardize maintenance routines and document results.